-The implementation of organized systems of trauma care over the last 50 years has been associated with a significant reduction in injury-related mortality.
+The implementation of organized systems of trauma care over the last 50 years has been associated with a significant reduction in injury-related mortality2.
 These improvements in outcome are largely attributed to progressive EMS systems, designated trauma hospitals, and field trauma triage criteria to ensure that patients receive the right care in the right place at the right time.
-Further improvements in outcome will arise because of improvements in access to trauma care and advances in both EMS and in-hospital trauma care.
-Together, this progress can only come about via a complete understanding of the current state and by creating a "learning health system" associated with trauma care.
-In such a system, data and experience are systematically integrated with external evidence and ultimately that knowledge is put into practice to advantage patients.
+Further improvements in outcome will likely occur due to continual improvements in access to trauma care and advances in both EMS and in-hospital trauma care.
+Together, this progress can only come about via a complete understanding of the current state and by creating a "learning health system"1 associated with trauma care.
+In such a system, data and experience are systematically integrated with external evidence and ultimately that knowledge is put into practice to advantage patients3.

-While we speak of integrated systems of trauma care, the reality is that the two core infrastructure elements - EMS agencies and trauma hospitals--function as silos in most jurisdictions.
-The capacity for learning as a system is limited as there is minimal sharing of data at either the patient or system level.
+While we speak of integrated systems of trauma care, the reality is that the patient care information associated with two core health systems - EMS agencies and trauma hospitals, are collected in isolation and function as "data silos" in most jurisdictions.
+Thus, the capacity for "learning as a system" is limited due to the minimal sharing of data at either the patient or system level.
 Over the last several years, EMS registries and in-hospital trauma registries have standardized their data fields such that all EMS agencies and trauma hospitals capture their data in a standardized manner consistent with their respective data dictionaries as defined by National EMS Information System (NEMSIS) for EMS data and the National Trauma Data Standard (NTDS) for trauma hospital data.
-This standardization of data acquisition and electronic record submission opens the potential for comparative effectiveness studies within each phase of care.
-These opportunities have come to fruition for trauma hospitals in the form of the ACS Trauma Quality Improvement Program (TQIP) but have not moved forward for EMS because the field does not have access to readily available patient outcome data on a large scale.
+This standardization of data acquisition and electronic record submission enables comparative effectiveness studies within each phase of trauma care.
+These opportunities have come to fruition for trauma hospitals in the form of the ACS Trauma Quality Improvement Program (TQIP)3 but have not moved forward for EMS because EMS practitioners do not have access to readily available patient outcome data on a large scale.